DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES. READ THE FULL DISCLOSURE FOR MORE INFO. ALL AFFILIATE LINKS ARE MARKED #ad

-One thing to keep in mind when using a hybrid camera such as a DSLR or mirrorless as a webcam is that you might need to go into the menu settings of your camera and switch off the overlay screen information.
+One thing to remember when using a hybrid camera such as a DSLR or mirrorless webcam is that you might need to go into your camera’s menu settings and switch off the overlay screen information.

-You should also make sure that your camera support live view, so that it will be able to immediately stream the captured image to your computer through HDMI or USB.
+You should also ensure that your camera supports live view to stream the captured image to your computer immediately through HDMI or USB.

-If you want the best streaming experience possible, I would recommend you purchase a hardware capture device and pair it with OBS Studio.
+If you want the best streaming experience possible, I recommend purchasing a hardware capture device and pairing it with OBS Studio.

-The small amount you need to pay for the hardware will easily way up the hassle and bad quality you get from using a piece of software to do the same.
+The small amount you need to pay for the hardware will easily outweigh the hassle and bad quality you get from using software to do the same.

 I hope you found this article useful.
-If I forgot anything or you have any tips and tricks feel free to share them in the comment section below.
+If I forgot anything or you have tips and tricks, please share them in the comment section below.